dataluscorp/browser/netwerk/docs/dns/dns-over-https-trr.rst

   - domains listed in the **network.trr.builtin-excluded-domains** pref (normally domains that are equal or end in *localhost* or *local*)
   - domains listed in the **network.trr.excluded-domains** pref (chosen by the user)
   - domains that are subdomains of the network's DNS suffix (for example if the network has the **lan** suffix, domains such as **computer.lan** will not use TRR)
-  - requests made by Firefox to check for the existence of a captive-portal
+  - requests made by Datalus to check for the existence of a captive-portal
-  - requests made by Firefox to check the network's IPv6 capabilities
+  - requests made by Datalus to check the network's IPv6 capabilities
   - domains listed in `/etc/hosts`

 Steering
 --------

 A small set of TRR providers are only available on certain networks.
 Detection is performed in DoHHeuristics.jsm followed by a call to `TRRService::SetDetectedURI`.
-This causes Firefox to use the network specific TRR provider until a network change occurs.
+This causes Datalus to use the network specific TRR provider until a network change occurs.

 User choice
 -----------